isc-projects/bind9/doc/arm/reference.rst

    :tags: server, query
    :short: Sets the amount of time (in milliseconds) that the server waits on a new TCP connection for the first message from the client.

-   This sets the amount of time (in units of 100 milliseconds) that the server waits on a new TCP connection for the first message from the client.
+   This sets the amount of time, in units of 100 milliseconds, that the server waits on a new TCP connection for the first message from the client.
 The default is 300 (30 seconds), the minimum is 25 (2.5 seconds), and the maximum is 1200 (two minutes).
 Values above the maximum or below the